AlexSua/alejandrosuarez.eu/content/blog/useful-linux-commands-and-utilities.md

 ---
 title: 'Useful Linux commands and Utilities'
 description: 'A compilation of useful Linux commands and utilities.
 This compilation will grow and be upgraded with time.'
-date: '2022-07-21'
+date: '2022-08-01'
 language: 'en'
 tags: ['Linux']
 image: "/assets/img/blog/linux-commands-and-utilities.jpg"
-published: false
+published: true
 ---

 # Useful Linux commands and Utilities
 The following article shows a list of Linux Bash commands and utilities good to know if you are working on a Linux environment.
+This article will be updated regularly with more content.

 ## Bash commands